The Legislative Assembly

 The Legislative Assembly’s head of state was a virtual prisoner in 1791-92

-Republicans and political realists had a dimmer view of the situation.
-The constitution had been enacted but its head of state was a prisoner of the state, following his failed attempt to flee Paris in June 1791.
+The constitution had been enacted but its head of state was a prisoner of the state after his failed attempt to flee Paris in June 1791.
 France was now a constitutional monarchy but its monarch was reluctant, untrustworthy and unpopular.
 The king, who was shiftless, uncertain and difficult to pin down on political questions, expressed little personal faith in the constitution.

 In a conversation with the royalist politician Bertrand de Molleville, Louis XVI described the constitution as “far from a masterpiece”.
 “I think it has some great defects,” he told Molleville, “but I have sworn to maintain it, warts and all… Executing the Constitution in its literal terms is the best way of making the nation see the alterations that it needs.”
 This passage suggests the Legislative Assembly faced a king who was bent on constitutional sabotage.

-To compound the problem of executive leadership, the new Legislative Assembly was itself neither representative nor experienced.
-It was elected by ‘active citizens’: those affluent enough to pay a sizeable amount in taxation.
-Most working-class citizens were not entitled to cast a vote for the new legislature.
+The Assembly had been elected by ‘active citizens’ – that is, those affluent enough to pay a sizeable amount in taxation.
+Most working class citizens were not entitled to cast a vote for the new legislature.
 This exclusion outraged the radical sections and democrats in the Jacobin club, many of whom favoured universal suffrage.

 The Legislative Assembly was also hampered by the self-denying ordinance, a regulation proposed by Maximilien Robespierre and passed by the National Constituent Assembly on May 16th 1791.
+The self-denying ordinance forbade all sitting members of the National Constituent Assembly from standing as candidates for the Legislative Assembly.

+Robespierre’s ordinance was intended as an act of political self-sacrifice, to renew government and prevent an entrenchment of power in the new assembly.
 A small number of deputies opposed it, arguing that replacing the entire legislature would jeopardise the stability of the government.

 Elections for the Legislative Assembly were held in September 1791.
 Most of the 745 deputies elected to the Legislative Assembly had a record in provincial or municipal government or the public service.
 Many were members of the Cercle Social and the Jacobin Club who had not won seats in the National Constituent Assembly.

+That is not to say the Assembly was without men of talent or capability.
 Among those to take a seat in the Legislative Assembly were Jacques Brissot, the Marquis de Condorcet, the Republican lawyer Pierre Vergniaud, the Jacobin merchant Pierre Cambon and Georges Couthon, an ally of Robespierre.

 Because the constitution kept ‘passive voters’ at arm’s length, the vast majority of deputies came from the middle classes.
 Almost half of them (330 deputies) were Republicans, while around one quarter (165) were Feuillant constitutional monarchists and the rest (250) were politically unaligned.